kryptokrona/hugin-node/README.md

 ## Hugin node

+A Hugin node interface in javascript.
+Verifies that a registered public key is allowed to send messages over the network.

+All lower level operations such as sockets/crypto/DB are written in C/C++.

 # Getting Started

 Make sure you have installed on your system:

 - `Node` >= 18.
+- `Python`

 ## Install node modules: